 Dr. Pace is ordained through the Cooperative Baptist Fellowship and also works closely with the Alliance of Baptists and Baptist Women in Ministry.
-She is a board member of Equity for Women in the Church, a non-profit organization that promotes the acceptance and placement of women in ministry as well as interracial and ecumenical cooperation, and she is the founder and chair of the Clergy Advocacy Board for Planned Parenthood of Tennessee and North Mississippi.
+She is a board member of Equity for Women in the Church, a nonprofit organization that promotes the acceptance and placement of women in ministry as well as interracial and ecumenical cooperation, and she is the founder and chair of the Clergy Advocacy Board for Planned Parenthood of Tennessee and North Mississippi.
 She is frequently invited as guest preacher to churches across the country.
-She created popular podcast “Stole Sisters,” which features women preachers representing multiple denominations, races, and regions.

 Note: Biographical information was updated as of the latest contribution.
 Author profiles may not reflect author's current employment or location.